 You may be a recent high school graduate looking for your first full-time job or maybe you waited to look for work until you completed your undergraduate or graduate studies.
 You may have changed occupations and have no experience in your new field.
 Whatever your situation, don't let your lack of experience stop you from applying for a job when you are qualified.

 Creating a skills-based resume

-1. Your summary statement belongs at the beginning of your resume and consists of two to three sentences describing who you are and what you can do for the employer, similar to an elevator speech.
+1. Your summary statement belongs at the beginning of your resume and consists of two to three sentences describing who you are and what you can do for the employer, like an elevator speech.
 Consider revamping your summary statement each time you submit your resume, matching the skills you possess to the skills requested in the job posting.
 The following is an example of a summary statement:

-Recent college graduate with BA in accounting.
+Recent college graduate with a BA in accounting.
 Excellent organizational, time management and people skills and proven ability to manage multiple projects and meet deadlines.

 For a position as a reporter, you might group your skill sets into four categories — oral and written skills, time management skills, research skills and technical/computer skills.
 Fill in specific examples or skills under each skill heading, highlighting your accomplishments using numbers, if possible.
 Show where you helped an organization make or save money, save time or increase customers.

 You could list the time management skills you gained from school, volunteer and employment situations in the following way:

 Awarded On-Time, On-Target achievement medal in 2011 and 2012 for 100 percent compliance with editorial deadlines as Community Editor for school newspaper.